NatronGitHub/Natron/INSTALL_LINUX.md

 touch ../config.pri
 ```

-Now, open `../config.pri` with Vim or Emacs (or whatever editor you prefer), and paste in these lines to the empty file.
+Now, open `../config.pri` with Vim or Emacs (or whatever editor you prefer), and paste in these lines to the empty file. **A template `config.pri` is available [here](./build-configs/arch-linux/config.pri)**.
 Here are some recommended instructions to do so:

 ```
 # These are the lines you should paste into your empty `config.pri`